-A fair, timely and cost-effective arbitration system depends greatly on the availability of fair-minded and skilled arbitrators, as well as a process for arbitrator selection that is perceived by the participants to be equitable and free of bias.
-For this reason, maintaining an adequate pool of qualified arbitrators and conducting a fair selection process are critical responsibilities of the Office of the Independent Administrator and matters for continuous surveillance by the Oversight Board.

-Because the neutral arbitrator is the key ingredient in the arbitration process, the Board frequently discusses such issues as the size of the arbitrator pool, its make-up, qualifications, geographic distribution, methods of selection, disclosures, freedom from potential bias, approval ratings, and related questions.
+The all-important hallmark of an exemplary arbitration system is the availability of fair-minded and skilled arbitrators, and a process for their selection that is perceived by the participants as even-handed and free of bias.
+For this reason, maintaining an adequate pool of qualified arbitrators and conducting an impartial election process are critical responsibilities for the OIA and matters for continuous surveillance by the Oversight Board.
+Because the neutral arbitrator is the key figure in the arbitration process, the Board frequently discusses such issues as: the optimal size of the arbitrator pool, its make-up and diversity, required qualifications, geographical distribution, disclosures, methods of selection, freedom from potential bias, evaluations and ratings by parties, and other pertinent factors.